JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/making-logs-more-useful.md

 // Instead of `file: path/D.swift, line:100, function: someContainingFunctionName`
 ```

 Notice that?
 The initializer called in C.swift doesn't care about the place the function was called from.
-Instead it reads the location of where exaclty `.init()` was invoked.
+Instead, it reads the location of where exactly `.init()` was invoked.

 We can skirt around that by passing the initializer as an argument explicitly like: